bschmalhofer/otobo-ideas/GPW_2022/talk.md

 - Freelancing since 2008
 - Became involved with OTOBO in 2020

 ## What is this talk about ?

 - Advertising: Tell people about the success story OTOBO
 - Share findings from modernizing an application with a long history

 ## What is OTOBO ?

 - an open source web based ticketing system, where ticketing refers to help desk, not to concerts
 - forked from OTRS in 2019 by Rother OSS
 - supports ITSM, that is IT Service Management
+- see the [demo](https://demo.otobo.org/otobo/index.pl) with login Lena/Lena

 ## What is [PSGI](https://metacpan.org/pod/PSGI) and [Plack](https://plackperl.org/) ?

-PSGI is an interface for running Perl based application in many environments.
-Plack is the reference implementation.
+- PSGI is an interface for running Perl based application in many environments
+- Plack is the reference implementation.

 ## Meet the Team

+Grit, Stefan, and Sven

 ![Rother OSS people](https://rother-oss.com/wp-content/uploads/2020/05/Header-rother-OSS-experten-fuer-die-otrs-community-edition-1500x630.jpg)

+Harry

 ![Meet Harry](https://otobo.de/wp-content/uploads/2020/07/OTOBO-Login-495x400.png)

 ## Timeline

 - 2001: OTRS started by Martin Edenhofer
 - 2003: OTRS 1.0
+- 2003 - 2021: ... many OTRS releases and enhancements
-- 2004 Stefan Rother become the first employee of the OTRS GmbH
+- 2004: Stefan Rother become the first employee of the OTRS GmbH
-- ... many releases and enhancement
 - 2011: Rother OSS founded by Stefan Rother
-- 2017: OTRS 6.0
+- 2017: OTRS 6.0 was released, the basis for OTOBO

-- 2018: OTRS AG rebrands the open source release as _((OTRS)) Community Edition_
+- 2018: OTRS AG was founded.
+The open source release was rebranded as _((OTRS)) Community Edition_.
 - 2019: Rother OSS forks OTOBO from _((OTRS)) Community Edition_.
 Development by Stefan and Sven.
 - 2020-01-30: OTOBO 10.0.0 Beta 1
-- 2020-07-13: OTOBO 10.0.1 with Docker support: first part of this talk
+- 2020-07-13: OTOBO 10.0.1 with Docker support.
+First part of this talk
-- 2022-03-02: OTOBO 10.1.1 with PSGI everywhere: second part of this talk
+- 2022-03-02: OTOBO 10.1.1 with PSGI everywhere.
+Second part of this talk

 # The Traditional Architecture OTOBO 10.0